Judicial Interpretation [2025] No. 5

 (2) Forging or altering authorization documents of the trademark registrant, or being aware of such forgery or alteration;

-(3) Having previously received criminal punishment or administrative penalties for selling goods bearing counterfeit registered trademarks, followed by subsequent sale of the same kind of goods bearing counterfeit registered trademarks again;
+(3) Having previously received criminal punishment or administrative penalties for selling goods bearing counterfeit registered trademarks, followed by subsequent sale of the same goods bearing counterfeit registered trademarks again;

 (4) Purchasing or selling goods at a price significantly lower than the market price without justifiable reasons;